Franconia Township, Pennsylvania

 Franconia Township is a township in Montgomery County, Pennsylvania, United States.
 The population was 13,064 at the 2010 census.

 History

 Franconia Township was founded in the late 1720s.
 The name means "Land Of The Franks", and most of the settlers were Germans seeking religious freedom.

+Klein Meetinghouse

+The Klein Meetinghouse is a historic Dunkard (Schwarzenau Brethren or Church of the Brethren) meetinghouse built in 1843.
+The Indian Creek congregation of the Brethren in the United States, which was founded in the area in 1785, built the meetinghouse, and the adjoining cemetery contains the remains of Peter Becker, who led the Brethren to America in 1719.

 The Bridge in Franconia Township was listed on the National Register of Historic Places in 1988.

 Geography

 According to the United States Census Bureau, the township has a total area of 13.9 sqmi, of which 13.8 sqmi is land and 0.07% is water.
 It is in the Delaware watershed and is drained by the East Branch Perkiomen Creek and the West Branch Neshaminy Creek.
 The township's villages include Earlington, Franconia, Morwood, Reliance, and Harleysville.
 Route 113 crosses it from northeast to southwest and its other major road is north-to-south Allentown Road.